 \subsubsection{Australian Institute of Sports Data}

-The Australian Institute of Sports (AIS) data \citep{cook1994} contains measurements on 202 athletes (100 female and 102 male) and is available in the {\tt R} package {\texttt{sn}} \citep{sn}.
-A subset of 7 variables that has recently been used in the mixtures of regression literature \citep{soffritti2011} is analyzed here: red cell count ($\mathsf{RCC}$), white cell count ($\mathsf{WCC}$), plasma ferritin concentration ($\mathsf{PFC}$), body mass index, sum of skin folds, body fat percentage, and lean body mass.
+The Australian Institute of Sports (AIS) data \citep{cook1994} contains measurements on 202 athletes (100 female and 102 male) and is available in the {\sf R} package {\texttt{sn}} \citep{sn}.
+A subset of seven variables that has recently been used in the mixtures of regression literature \citep{soffritti2011} is analyzed here: red cell count ($\mathsf{RCC}$), white cell count ($\mathsf{WCC}$), plasma ferritin concentration ($\mathsf{PFC}$), body mass index, sum of skin folds, body fat percentage, and lean body mass.
 The blood composition variables ($\mathsf{RCC}$, $\mathsf{WCC}$, and $\mathsf{PFC}$) are selected as the response variables with the biometrical variables being the predictors.
 All algorithms are run for $G\in\{1,\ldots,4\}$.
-Table \ref{aistable} summarizes the results from running the eMCWM, eFMR, eFMRC, FMR, FMRC, and \texttt{mixture} algorithms.
+Table~\ref{aistable} summarizes the results from running the eMCWM, eFMR, eFMRC, FMR, FMRC, and \texttt{mixture} GPCM algorithms.

 Both the BIC and the ICL chose a two-component model with the VVI and VVE covariance structures for the response and covariates, respectively.
 This model yielded an ARI of 0.92.
 The estimated classification for the chosen eMCWM model is in \tablename~\ref{classais}.
-Note that the difference between the chosen eMCWM model and the model with the second best BIC value is quite small ($\approx$ 0.3 BIC points).
-This latter model (VEI-VVE; 57 degrees of freedom) picked 2 components and resulted in an ARI of 0.87.
-The chosen (1 component) model from the eFMR and eFMRC families; and the FMR and FMRC models did not perform well.
+Note that the difference between the chosen eMCWM model and the model with the second best BIC value is small ($\approx$ 0.3 BIC points).
+This latter model (VEI-VVE; 57 degrees of freedom) picked two components and resulted in an ARI of 0.87.
+The chosen (one-component) model from the eFMR and eFMRC families did not perform well, and neither did the FMR and FMRC models.
 The \texttt{mixture} software, on the other hand, selected a three-component solution but the estimated classification does not reconcile as well with the known grouping.